achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

 nearly impossible
 stunts (-6 or more
-to the roll) may even result in the hero earning more than one bennie, at the GM’s discretion.
+to the roll) may even result in the hero earning more than one benny, at the GM’s discretion.
 Why do the players need access to more bennies than normal?
 Read